ocakhasan/movie-recommender/README.md

 ## How it works

-To make it work first you need to run the `main.py` file to create `cosine.pickle` file.

-This operation will create `cosine.pickle` file which we basically use for the similarities of text.

-After that, you need to run these commands
+You need to run these commands
 ```
 set FLASK_APP=app (Windows)
 export FLASK_APP=app (Linux, MacOS)